wcstod, wcstof, wcstold, wstod, watof - convert wide character string to floating-point number

 One of INF or INFINITY, or any other wide string equivalent except for case

 One of NAN or NAN(n-wchar-sequenceopt), or any other wide string ignoring case in the NAN part, where:

 In default mode for wcstod(), only decimal, INF/INFINITY, and NAN/NAN(n-char-sequence) forms are recognized.
 In C99/SUSv3 mode, hexadecimal strings are also recognized.

-In default mode for wcstod(), the n-char-sequence in the NAN(n-char-equence) form can contain any character except ')' (right parenthesis) or '\0' (null).
-In C99/SUSv3 mode, the n-char-sequence can contain only upper and lower case letters, digits, and '_' (underscore).
+In default mode for wcstod(), the n-char-sequence in the NAN(n-char-sequence) form can contain any character except ')' (right parenthesis) or '\0' (null).
+In C99/SUSv3 mode, the n-char-sequence can contain only upper and lowercase letters, digits, and '_' (underscore).